PaoloMazzon/Vulkan2D/README.md

 And that's about all you need.
 You can freely manipulate the window, if Vulkan2D detects a window change the renderer will automatically adjust.
 Check the examples in `examples/` for full examples you can compile.
+Be sure to compile the test shader before running the `examples/main/` example with:

+    glslc assets/test.frag -o assets/tex.frag.spv
+    glslc assets/test.vert -o assets/tex.vert.spv

 TODO
 ====